Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Hormonal steroids: mechanism of action

-Thanks to these abilities, corticosteroids are indispensable drugs used for a wide variety of indications in various fields of medicine.
-Among the diseases for which corticosteroid preparations are prescribed are not only allergies, regardless of origin and type, but also rheumatoid arthritis, osteoarthritis (with a pronounced inflammatory process), eczema, glomerulonephritis, viral hepatitis, acute pancreatitis, as well as shock, including anaphylactic.
+Due to these abilities, corticosteroids are indispensable drugs used for a wide variety of indications in different fields of medicine.
+Among the diseases in which corticosteroid preparations are prescribed are not only allergies, regardless of origin and type, but also rheumatoid arthritis, osteoarthritis (with a pronounced inflammatory process), eczema, glomerulonephritis, viral hepatitis, acute pancreatitis, as well as shock, including anaphylactic.

 However, unfortunately, despite the severity and variety of therapeutic effects, not all glucocorticosteroids are equally safe.